terra-campaigns/arrival/factions/_fronts.md

 - [x] 5: Nothing happens
 - [x] 6: 1st Front, Turnskull - Khato's armies lose in the south, Kiranu and others will need to migrate north - start Turnskull faction game for measuring it's expansion
-- [ ] 7: Supraxae are now flying everywhere to maintain reconnaissance (3rd front)
+- [x] 7: Sixteen sorrows: natural disaster
-- [ ] 8: If no front passes, use a sixteen sorrows: 1,2,3 in 6 - dark cult or 4,5,6 in 6 - natural disaster
+- [ ] 8 : (mandatory) Supraxae are now flying everywhere to maintain reconnaissance (3rd front)
 - [ ] 9: Foreshadowing - Supraxae is destroyed by Holzander's umbilical and falls: Supraxae are built as godwalkers - GB202 (do it through a faction round?)
 - [ ] 10: (mandatory 4th front)
 - [ ] 11:  If no front passes, use a sixteen sorrows: the other one from level 8